Gospel (A): Matthew 3:13-17

 3:16-17 These verses echoed Ezekiel 1:28-2:2:

-Like the appearance of the bow that is in the cloud on the day of rain, so was the appearance of the brightness round about.
+Like the appearance of the bow that is in the cloud on the day of rain, so was the appearance of the brightness all about.
 Such was the appearance of the likeness of the glory of the Lord.
 And when I saw it, I fell upon my face, and I heard the voice of one speaking.
 And he said to me, "Son of man, stand upon your feet, and I will speak with you."
 And when he spoke to me, the Spirit entered into me and set me upon my feet; and I heard him speaking to me.
 (RSV)

 3:17 The adjective "beloved" can also be translated as a title: "the Beloved One."
 The clause "in whom I am well pleased" can refer to divine delight or divine election.
 God was pleased because Jesus accepted the divine commission.

-Unlike the other gospel's, Matthew recognized the problem of the lesser (John) baptizing the greater (Jesus).
+Unlike the other gospels, Matthew recognized the problem of the lesser (John) baptizing the greater (Jesus).
 [3:13-15] This, of course, was a question of spiritual stature, not public recognition.
 Until the time of John's arrest, Jesus was a minor public character.
 Many biblical scholars even insist that Jesus was a disciple of John.
 So, Jesus might have been baptized by John in order to join John's followers.

 Matthew gave two reasons for Jesus' baptism by John.
 First, John's baptism was to "fulfill all righteousness."
 In other words, Jesus' baptism was God's will.
 This was the way Jesus would be introduced to the public.
 Jesus began his ministry as a repentant sinner just like the rest of John's followers (and us).

 Second, the baptism of Jesus had powerful effects.
-Matthew, like the Mark and Luke, recorded three events as Jesus rose from the water: the sky opened, the Spirit descended, and a heavenly voice spoke.
+Matthew, like Mark and Luke, recorded three events as Jesus rose from the water: the sky opened, the Spirit descended, and a heavenly voice spoke.
 [3:16-17] All three were remnants of God's power in the baptism.
 Like ripples a tossed rock causes in a calm pool, the open sky, the dove, and the voice were "ripples" from THE public event of the baptism.

 Each of the "ripples" has a distinct meaning.
 The heavens opening (being ripped open, if the Greek is taken literally) meant that the God's realm and the earth were no longer separated.
 God was one with his people.
 The kingdom of God was now present.